Summary

 The Peugeot 208 is a small, supermini-class, five-door hatchback.
 The current model was launched in 2019 and arrived in UK showrooms in January 2020.

-The media reviews for the 208 to date have been generally positive, with praise for the car’s design – both inside and out – as well as its interior quality.
+The media review scores for the 208 to date have been generally average, with praise for the car’s design – both inside and out – as well as its interior quality.
 However, some sources have been rather critical of the firm ride and poor handling compared to the best cars in its class.
 A four-star Euro NCAP safety rating is also below the scores set by some rivals.

-As of May 2024, the Peugeot 208 has a New Car Expert Rating of A, with a score of 71%.
-It scores highly for its low running costs and CO2 emissions, but its safety rating is not as good as some other small cars.
+As of September 2025, the Peugeot 208 has a New Car Expert Rating of C, with a score of 63%.
+It scores top marks for its low CO2 emissions, while its running costs are also good.
+However, its safety score and reliability record are only average, while Peugeot’s new car warranty coverage is very poor.

 - Peugeot e-208 (2020 onwards) – Expert Rating